American cyclist who got trapped in Iran talks about his tense escape as Israeli "bombs kept falling"

 Clear of Iran's internet firewall, he was able to message his family in the U.S. before he checked into the first hotel he could find, and then sleep for 12 hours in relief and exhaustion.

-Now safe as the Israel-Iran conflict drags on, Alexander said he thinks a lot about the possible spillover effect for anyone with a U.S. passport living and traveling overseas.
+Now safe as the Israel-Iran conflict drags on, Andersen said he thinks a lot about the possible spillover effect for anyone with a U.S. passport living and traveling overseas.

 He said he registered his travel itinerary with the U.S. State Department's STEP program, which sends country-specific notifications and updates based on a traveler's movements.
 It's how he knew to head for Azerbaijan, and he urges all Americans traveling abroad to do the same.